Techniques, Tips and Tasting Notes

 How to Drink Whiskey Neat

-No, we’re not talking about clean presentation.
-We referring to how to drink whiskey straight.
-Nothing added or taken away.
-To start, you will want a room temperature single measure (varies country to country, generally 1oz or 30ml) of whiskey in a glass.
+To start, you want a room-temperature single measure (this varies from country to country, but it’s generally 1 oz or 30 ml) of whiskey.
 No measure?
 No problem.
-3 Jameson bottle caps of whiskey should do the trick.
+3 Jameson bottlecaps of whiskey should do the trick.

-Does the glass the matter?
-No. Depending on where you order your whiskey, the glass a whiskey will be served in can vary greatly, from Ikea’s finest tumblers to crystal glasses.
-However, we do hold some bias when serving our very own, Jameson Irish whiskey.
-We recommend pairing with our Jameson Tumbler Glasses.
+The short answer: No. You can enjoy whiskey in anything, from IKEA’s finest tumblers to your grandmother’s crystal glasses.
+However, we do hold some bias when serving our very own Jameson Irish whiskey.
+We recommend our Jameson Tumbler Glasses.
 These tumblers have enough headroom to capture the aromas of whiskey.

-Next is to taste.
-Woah!
-Easy there!
-This isn’t the movies.
-No need drink it all in one go.
-Take a small sip and allow the flavours to come to you.
-Jameson should reveal spicy, nutty, and vanilla notes with a hint of sherry.
-Some people might taste more spicy than sweet.
-Some people will think it is more floral rather than nutty.
-Taste is subjective, and whiskey flavours can be subtle and complex.
-Try not to seek out certain flavours and allow your tongue to describe the whiskey to you.
+The next step is tasting the whiskey.
+Take a small sip and allow the flavors to come to you.
+Jameson Original should reveal spicy, nutty, and vanilla notes with a hint of dried fruit.
+Some people might taste more spicy flavors than sweet.
+Others will think it is more floral than nutty.
+Taste is subjective, and whiskey flavors can be subtle and complex, so experiences can differ.
+Try not to look for specific flavors – just let your tongue describe the whiskey.

-The most pronounced flavour of all will of course, be alcohol.
-At 40% volume (80 proof) and above, whiskey is a strong spirit.
-In initial tastings the alcohol can be overpowering and unexpected, and it can take a little time to get used to a whiskey’s strength.
-However, once you do, it becomes part of the tasting experience.
+The most pronounced flavor will, of course, be alcohol.
+At 40% alcohol by volume (80 proof) and above, whiskey is a strong spirit.
+When you first start drinking whiskey neat, the alcohol can be overpowering and unexpected, and it can take time to get used to.
+However, once you do, it becomes an enjoyable part of the tasting experience.

-Does the alcohol hit you first before any flavour?
+Does the alcohol hit you first before anything else?
 Is it more gradual?
 Where does it sit in the mouth?
 The tip of the tongue?
 The cheeks?
 The throat?
 How does it affect the drinking experience?
-Does it provide a slight numbing effect to your mouth and throat, or is it closer to a hot spicy sensation?
-When it comes to whiskey, there are no right or wrong answers to these questions.
-It’s about preference.
+Does it numb your mouth and throat slightly, or is it closer to a hot, spicy sensation?

-No, not the end of the article; the finish of whiskey!
-The finish relates to the swallowing of whiskey.
-How does it feel in that moment, and what kind of flavours are left.
-Jameson has a smooth, lingering finish, by which we mean it’s easy to drink, and Jameson’s unique flavours don’t disappear with the liquid.
-Other whiskeys may be warmer in their finish, where you feel the liquid’s warmth in your throat and chest as you swallow.
-Alternatively, a whiskey can have an after-flavour of something new.
-It might seem spicy when tasting but have a sweet finish.
+Jameson has a smooth, lingering finish.
+It’s easy to drink, and Jameson’s unique flavors don’t disappear with the liquid.
+Other whiskeys may have a warmer finish – you feel warmth in your throat and chest as you swallow.
+Alternatively, a whiskey can have a different aftertaste.
+For example, it might seem spicy when you first sip it, but there’s a sweet finish.

 How to Drink Whiskey with Water

-You may have heard of people ordering a whiskey with water in the past.
-What you may not have noticed is that the two drinks are served separately.
-That’s right, whiskey and water is not served as one drink but, as neat whiskey with a small glass or jug of water to accompany it.
-Many regular whiskey drinkers consider this the best way to drink whiskey as it provides drinker control over the whiskey flavour and intensity.
+You may have seen people order whiskey with water, but did you know these two drinks are served separately?
+When you order whiskey with water at a bar, you get a neat whiskey and a small glass or pitcher of water.
+Many regular whiskey drinkers consider this the best way to drink whiskey because it lets them control the flavor and intensity.

-When ordering whiskey and water, it is usually served in either a rocks glass or Glencairn glass.
-We always recommend tasting the whiskey before adding any water (like tasting your soup before you add salt, it is good practice).
-A few drops of water should open the whiskey and allow the different flavours to emerge and separate, becoming easier to identify and more pronounced.
-A splash of water will dilute the whiskey and reduce the burn of the alcohol, which some people find harsh in the beginning.
+The whiskey is usually served in a rocks glass or a Glencairn glass.
+We always recommend tasting the whiskey before adding any water.
+Then, add a few drops of water.
+This opens up the whiskey and allows different flavors to emerge and separate, becoming easier to identify and more pronounced.
+A splash of water will also dilute the whiskey and reduce the burn of alcohol, which some people find harsh when they first start drinking whiskey.

 How to Drink Whiskey on the Rocks